Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Introduction

 \subsection{Overview and Summary of Contributions}

-To our knowledge, {\tt Fed-Span} is among the first studies in the literature to establish a connection between Fed-LS and topological search methods in graph theory, leading to novel and unexplored problem formulations and solutions.
-Our major contributions in this work can be summarized as follows: \begin{itemize}[leftmargin=4.0mm] \item We introduce {\tt Fed-Span}, a novel framework that enables timely, over-the-space Fed-LS operations by explicitly modeling ISLLs and satellite laser terminal characteristics.
-Unlike conventional approaches, {\tt Fed-Span} features a \textit{dynamic learning topology represented via MSTs that naturally adapts to satellite network configurations}. \item We offer a fresh perspective on the graph-theoretic concepts of \textit{trees} and \textit{forests} by modeling their topological structures through a set of continuous constraint representations (CCRs).
-Building on this, we formalize {\tt Fed-Span} operations by establishing a novel connection between the model aggregation and dispatching/broadcasting phases of FedL and these CCRs. \item We analytically characterize the ML model convergence of {\tt Fed-Span}, deriving a new set of convergence bounds for generic non-convex ML loss functions.
-These bounds, for the first time in the literature, account for (i) varying numbers of SGD iterations across the satellites, (ii) flexible frequencies of model aggregations, (iii) data heterogeneity-based satellite clustering as the structural driver of over-the-space network formation, (iv) time-varying datasets on satellites, and (v) idle periods for satellites. \item We orchestrate {\tt Fed-Span} through an optimization problem that jointly optimizes ML- and network-related parameters, including \textit{the topology of MoDSTs/MoDSFs}, \textit{resource allocation} across the satellites, and \textit{ML training schedules}.
+Our major contributions can be summarized as follows: \begin{itemize}[leftmargin=4.0mm] \item We introduce {Fed-Span}, a novel framework that enables timely, over-the-space Fed-LS operations by explicitly modeling ISLLs and satellite laser terminal characteristics.
+Unlike conventional approaches, {Fed-Span} features a \textit{dynamic learning topology represented via MSTs that naturally adapts to satellite network configurations}. \item We offer a fresh perspective on the graph-theoretic concepts of \textit{trees} and \textit{forests} by modeling their topological structures through a set of continuous constraint representations (CCRs).
+Building on this, we formalize {Fed-Span} operations by establishing a connection between the model aggregation and dispatching phases of FedL and these CCRs. \item We analytically characterize the ML model convergence of {Fed-Span}, deriving new convergence bounds for non-convex ML loss functions.
+These bounds, for the first time in the literature, account for (i) varying numbers of SGD iterations across the satellites, (ii) flexible frequencies/periods of model aggregations, (iii) both intra- and inter-VC data heterogeneity of satellites, (iv) time-varying datasets on satellites, and (v) idle periods for satellites. \item We orchestrate {Fed-Span} through an optimization problem that jointly optimizes ML- and network-related parameters, including \textit{the topology of MoDSTs/MoDSFs}, \textit{resource allocation} across the satellites, and \textit{ML training schedules}.
 This formulation is one of the first to link the construction of optimal graph topologies to the underlying performance of distributed learning, measured by the ML model loss, energy consumption, and latency.
 We further reveal that this problem is an NP-hard Signomial programming formulation. \item By leveraging the inherent structure of the problem, we present a systematic approach to transform it into \textit{continuous non-convex programming} using a series of inequalities.
-The problem is then reformulated as a tractable \textit{geometric programming} and solved using a successive convex approximation methodology with performance guarantees. \item We evaluate {\tt Fed-Span} on real-world datasets, demonstrating its superior performance in terms of model accuracy, energy consumption, and latency compared to other methods. \end{itemize}
+The problem is then reformulated as a tractable \textit{geometric programming} and solved using a successive convex approximation methodology with performance guarantees. \item We evaluate {Fed-Span} on real-world datasets, demonstrating its superior performance in terms of model accuracy, energy consumption, and latency compared to other methods. \end{itemize}